Medicare Advantage vs. Medigap

 Generally, if you are in good health with few medical expenses, Medicare Advantage is a money-saving choice.
 But if you have serious medical conditions with expensive treatment and care costs, Medigap is generally better.

-Speaking with a licensed insurance advisor about your particular health situation can help you decide which is best for you.
-Since you are not allowed to have Medicare Advantage and Medigap at the same time, you have to choose carefully to make sure you have the best coverage for your specific situation.
+Speaking with a licensed insurance agent about your particular health situation can help you decide which is best for you.
+Since you are not allowed to have Medicare Advantage and Medigap at the same time, you have to choose carefully to make sure you have suitable coverage for your specific situation.

-Weighing what options are most important to you and talking with a licensed insurance advisor about your particular wants and needs can help you make an informed choice between Medicare Advantage and Medigap.
+Weighing what options are most important to you and talking with a licensed insurance agent about your particular wants and needs can help you make an informed choice between Medicare Advantage and Medigap.

 Positives of Medicare Advantage Plans